A Blemish on FL Society… Lack of LGBTQ Anti-Discrimination Law Still a Major Issue.

 Just last May, the Florida Competitive Workforce Act (FCWA), that would have granted protections statewide by adding sexual orientation and gender identity to FL’s existing civil rights, was blocked by a sheer 7% miss.

-This comes as a staggering surprise considering the bulk of FL’s businesses, (giants like AT&T, Marriott, Wells Fargo and the Miami Heat whose combined net-worth alone exceeds that of $550 billion), have publically voiced their support for diversity and inclusion in the workplace.
+This comes as a staggering surprise considering the bulk of FL’s businesses, (giants like AT&T, Marriott, Wells Fargo and the Miami Heat whose combined net-worth alone exceeds that of $550 billion), have publicly voiced their support for diversity and inclusion in the workplace.

 What do these titans of industry get that law makers do not? – The sheer power of LGBTQ.

 “The combined buying power of U.S. lesbian, gay, bisexual and transgender adults rose about 3.7% to $917 BILLION, [yes, with a B -], last year rivaling the disposable income of other American minority groups.”

 Never before has a single minority demographic had such an astonishing financial effect on the U.S. economy and their influence continues to grow tremendously in the American workplace.